It’s exciting, isn’t it?

 I use what I discover to fall forwards, instead of falling down.

-This carefully crafted formula is based on years of observation of how the field of productivity relates to the craft of writing.
+This carefully crafted formula is based on years of observation of how aspiring writers become professional authors.

 Soon, you too can finish your book, and I’ll show you how!

 Which of these common writing mistakes are you struggling with?
 Share your answers below.